 Building on these insights, England’s lab simulated a network of interconnected chemical reactions with added external forcing.
 The thermodynamic forcing altered the dynamics of specific reactions.
 A real-world example of such forcing would be constantly adding a chemical that could accelerate or slow a particular reaction, depending on whether it was a reactant or a product.
 Other examples would be supplying UV light or shock waves.
 England ran simulations where the effect of the forcing depended on the configuration of the matter (i.e., the nature of interactions and the relative abundance of molecules) and only a few configurations resulted in strong forcing effects.
 His experiments demonstrated that the system often moved into the states that maximized the forcing and thus the efficiency of dissipating energy.
 In other words, the matter at times self-organized (emerged) into configurations that were “fine-tuned” for extracting energy from the environment.

 England and his colleagues have drawn parallels between these results and possible scenarios for the development of life.
 They propose that similar self-organizing processes could have driven life’s origin, such as producing self-replicating molecules.
 However, such claims face two major problems.
-First, the underlying equations mandate that any class of states, even if driven by an external energy source, will tend toward an increase in the total entropy.
-However, the coalescing of simple chemicals into a cell would have resulted in a decrease in total entropy — the internal entropy would have decreased, and heat would have been absorbed from the environment.
+First, the underlying equations imply that any class of states will tend toward an increase in the total entropy.
+However, the coalescing of simple chemicals into a cell would have resulted in a decrease in total entropy — the internal entropy would have decreased, and energy (e.g. heat) would have been extracted from the environment.
 Therefore, any realistic collection of molecules would have moved away from a life-permitting state.
-This result refutes the common claim that the origin of life could have been driven by some ancient energy source.

 Second, England’s model assumes that external driving forces directly affect the chemical reactions defining a system, and the matter in turn reconfigures to better resonate with the driving forces.
 However, in life, cellular structures drive and interconnect reactions that would not happen naturally.
 Most significantly, complex cycles process energy from chemicals in the environment or from sunlight and store it in high-energy molecules, such as ATP.
 Other cellular machinery then connects the breakdown of those molecules to specific cellular reactions, providing the needed energy and catalytic assistance.
 As a result, no direct physical connection exists between external driving forces and most cellular reactions, since the high-energy molecules act as intermediaries.
 Meanwhile, the driving and coupling of reactions takes place through enzymes binding to target molecules as a consequence of the former’s precise 3D shapes, and their shapes result from the information in their amino acid sequences.
 This information determines every cellular activity.